shreyavala/nlp_portfolio/README.md

 *[Code](Portfolio6/main.py)*

 --------------------------------------------------------------------------------
-### Project 7: Text Classification
+### Project 7: Classifying Fraud and Spam Emails
 This project involves using machine learning to classify email messages as fraud, commerical spam, phishing, or false positives.
-We test and analyze 3 algorithms: naive bayes, logistic regression, and a neural network for this multi-class classification problem.
+I tested and analyzed 3 algorithms: naive bayes, logistic regression, and a neural network for this multinomial classification problem.
 Text processing and vectorization techniques are also used in this project.

 *[Notebook](Portfolio7/text_classification_cs4395.ipynb)*